bshashank-03/Javascript/README.md

 # Javascript
-A code repo for javascript series.
+A code repo for javascript Learning contains all concepts with mini and big projects.